toptensoftware/tapetool/readme.txt

 * eliminate erroneous zero crossings caused by noise
 * even out cycle lengths

-### --analyze
+### --noanalyze

-By default, tapetool uses the sample rate of the file to determine the frequency of wave cycles.
-If the recording is at the wrong speed, this will often result in errors.
-The --analyze option uses a simple heuristic to analyze the file and guess the cycle lengths of the short and long cycle kinds.
+By default, tapetool analyses audio files to automatically determine settings for how to best process the file.
+Use this option to prevent this auto analysis.

 ### --allowbadcycles

 Normally an out of range cycle kind `<` or `>` causes processing of bit data to fail.
 Use this option to allow out of range cycle lengths.
 TapeTool effective ignores these cycles and relies on the surrounding cycles to determine the bit.

+### --dcoffset

+Apply an offset to all samples.
+Use with pulse based audio (eg:TRS80) to shift the pulses into the zero crossing range.
+Also useful for shifting noisy silence/hiss out of the zero crossing range.

+### --cyclefreq

+Explicitly set the short cycle frequency in Hz.
+(Default for Microbee is 2400Hz, TRS80 is 1024Hz)

+### --phaseshift

+Skips one audio cycle at the start of the file, cause the phase of each cycle to be inverted.
+Generally this is not a particularly useful setting however it can help in some circumstances where tapetool sees out of phase wave cycles that appear as a combination of the long and short frequencies.

 ### --samplecount:N